Cristina Mathews - Attorney

 About me:

 I received my law degree from Berkeley Law in 2019, with a certificate in Public Interest and Social Justice.
-As a Self-Help Center attorney, I helped people without attorneys represent themselves, primarily in family law matters, at the Mendocino County Superior Court.
+Before joining Mallison & Martinez, I spent six years as a rural solo attorney, with practice areas in workers’ rights, family law (including as court-appointed attorney representing children in family law cases), and estate planning and probate.
+I also worked as a Mendocino County Superior Court Self-Help Center attorney, helping people without attorneys represent themselves, primarily in family law matters.
 Before and during law school I advocated for workers and consumers at public interest law firms.

 Before becoming a lawyer, I spent two decades as an educator, half of that time as an English professor at Bloomsburg University in Pennsylvania.
 My goals as a lawyer are the same as those that guided me as an educator: to develop the power and voice of the people I work with.
 I learned I could do that best when I listened well to my students and enabled them to direct their own education.
 When I was a professor, I had an excellent table in my office, one big enough that I could sit beside my students as we worked together on their writing.
 I didn’t bring that table with me to Fort Bragg, but I did bring that collaborative attitude.